skarre-r/homelab/README.md

 Docker-compose files for running several services on a TrueNAS Scale box + a couple of Raspberry Pis.

-> Note: some services, like wireguard, require additional configuration!
+> Note: some services, like wireguard and traefik, require additional configuration!

 ## Get started